 Along with bringing our programs to premier concert venues, community centers, and libraries across the country, CAE artists are also committed to enhancing the arts education of youth in the communities it tours.
 With arts funding lacking in schools across the United States, CAE members believe in the importance of sharing their artistic experiences and skillsets with those who may not otherwise be able to experience these art forms.
 Furthermore, CAE hopes to encourage students, even at young ages, to think about how each of them wishes to create an impact in the world and to consider how they choose to interact with friends, family, and the communities in which they live.

-Our inaugural concert program, Letters of the American South, toured in the state of Georgia in September 2017 and featured Violinist Jocelyn Zhu, Pianist Matthew Maimone, Actress Victoria Pollack, and Baritone Thomas West.
-The program was repeated again in 2018 on Governor's Island in New York as part of the Rite of Summer Music Festival.
+Our inaugural concert program, Letters of the American South, has toured in the states of Georgia and Alabama and was recently featured on Governor's Island in New York as part of the Rite of Summer Music Festival.
+Our newest program, The Bach Project, will begin touring in 2020.

 Collaborative Arts Ensemble is proud to be recipients of grant support from the Alan D. Marks Center at The Juilliard School, the From the Top Alumni Leadership Grant, and the Robert & Mercedes Eicholz Arts Entrepreneurship Prize.
 We are also grateful to have been in residence at Avaloch Farm Music Institute in Boscawen, NH this past June.